exajobs/elasticsearch-collection/README.md

 # Elasticsearch Tools
 > Welcome To The World of Elastic search Collection®.
 A collection of awesome software, libraries, documents, books, resources and cool stuff about ELK Stack.
-> Thanks to our daily readers and contributoprs.
+> Thanks to our daily readers and contributors.
 The goal is to build a categorized community-driven collection of very well-known resources.
 Sharing, suggestions and contributions are always welcome!

 ## What is ElasticSearch?